1f991/patreon-php/README.md

 # How To Use

-After you've installed the package you're ready to instantiate a client with your access token and then request data from resources.
+After you've installed the package you're ready to instantiate a client with your access token and then request data for resources.

 ```php
 use Squid\Patreon\Patreon;